Skip to main content

 Unified Sports

-In 1992, as part of an effort to reach school-aged athletes, Connecticut Special Olympics formed a partnership with the Connecticut Interscholastic Athletic Conference to bring Unified Sports to Connecticut’s schools.
+• In 1992, as part of an effort to reach school-aged athletes, Connecticut Special Olympics formed a partnership with the Connecticut Interscholastic Athletic Conference (CIAC) to bring Unified Sports to Connecticut’s schools.
 The CIAC/Special Olympics Unified Sports Program operates throughout the school year and closely follows the school calendar.
-Unified Sports events are organized each sport season for middle and high school students (soccer, basketball, volleyball, bowling, track and field) and in culminating events for elementary and young athlete participants.

-In 2018 Wilton High School was recognized as a National Banner Unified Champion School.
-WHS was recognized as having demonstrated a commitment to inclusion by meeting 10 national standards of excellence.
+• In 2018 Wilton High School was recognized as a National Banner Unified Champion School by demonstrating a commitment to inclusion by meeting 10 national standards of excellence.